williamyang1991/DualStyleGAN/data_preparation/readme.md

 ![arcane-overview](https://user-images.githubusercontent.com/18130694/158124926-2e53861d-3814-485d-ad9f-d45a339dd7fe.jpg)

-We use face detection and face alignment to automatically collect artistic face images from cartoon moives.
+We use face detection and face alignment to automatically collect artistic face images from cartoon moives like [Arcane](https://www.netflix.com/sg/title/81435684?source=35).

 Suitable for artistic portraits that look like real human faces.